Saleh says it’ll be Rodgers’ call to play again with Jets if he’s cleared by doctors to return

 While New York’s defense has been playing at a high level, the offense without Rodgers has struggled mightily.
 Zach Wilson and the Jets enter their game Sunday at Buffalo having not scored a touchdown in their past 36 offensive possessions, a span that encompasses 11 quarters and an overtime period.

-The Jets held a players’ only meeting Tuesday to try to talk through some of the issues facing the team.
+The Jets’ offense held a players-only meeting Tuesday to talk through some of the issues they’re facing.

+“We’ve spent a lot of time talking, kind of individually with different groups,” Wilson said.
+“I think it was a good time for everyone to be able to be in the same room together as an offense and try to figure some things out, how we can get better. … Just kind of getting everybody’s thoughts.”

 New York also made one significant move Tuesday by waiving popular backup running back Michael Carter.
 Saleh said it was more about giving rookie Israel Abanikanda an opportunity to play and not have Carter “just sit there and rot on the bench.”